top of page

 I had a boy not too long ago tell me his trauma narrative in about two sentences.
 He then quickly jumped out of the chair and started cooking me lunch on the toy kitchen set.
 When I asked him a follow-up question he responded with “Do you want fries with that?”
 It was priceless.
 He had a great sense of humor, but was obviously feeling overwhelmed.

 I started creating games because I realized that if I ask a direct question I am not likely to get a good response.
 If I put that same question on a game card they are willing to talk about it.
 My goal with this game is to bypass some of the defense mechanisms to help children process trauma in a non-intrusive, play format.
-I also was intentional to add coping skills, comic relief, and questions to help address self-talk related to the trauma.
+I also was intentional about adding coping skills, comic relief, and questions to help address self-talk related to the trauma.

 This game could be played in individual settings, group, or in family sessions.
 I use this game to introduce discussion about the trauma narrative.
 It helps me gauge the child’s willingness to discuss their story.
 It also helps me diagnostically by watching their reaction to various trauma situations, to discover if they are familiar with coping skills, and to ask about which kinds of trauma they have been exposed to.